-Stage of case Ranges of fixed fees (estimates) Advice on issuing or defending winding-up petition £X - £X Assistance with completion of forms and all necessary steps to take £X - £X
+Stage of case Ranges of fixed fees (estimates) Advice on issuing or defending winding-up petition £X - £X Assistance with completion of forms and all £X - £X necessary steps to take Preparation for and attendance at court £X - £X hearing

-Preparation for and attendance at court hearing £X - £X Contact Us All information is correct as of X, but fees are estimates only.
-For a quotation, please contact the clerks on XX (or e-mail XX).
+All information is correct as of X, but fees are estimates only.
+For the most accurate fixed fee estimate, please contact the clerks on XX (or e-mail XX).